Dealer Prep Fee Scam Exposed

 How Much Does a Dealer Make From Excessive Prep Fees

-If a car dealer has a $595 vehicle prep fee on every new car they sell and they average 225 new cars a month.
-They will make $133,875 in prep fees alone on top of any other profit made from the car sales.
+If the dealer has a $595 vehicle prep fee on every new car they sell and they average 225 new cars a month.
+They will make $133,875 in prep fees alone and this is on top of any other profit made from the sale of the cars.

 How a Dealer Prep Fee Affects Your Payment